KDB-USJP/BNDL/README.md

 ## License

-MIT License — open for all non-destructive workflows, educational and production use.
+MIT License — Spec and BNDL exporter is open for all non-destructive workflows, educational and production use.
+Replayer is an internal tool being developed into an add-on